Red Wine San Román 2018

-The wine San Román has a seductive, clean, high cherry-coloured robe with a purple rim.
+The wine San Román is high ruby with a purplish rim.

 Delightfully harmonious, this Tinta de Toro suggests notes of juicy black fruit, a panoply of oriental spices, enchanting floral touches, hints of toffee and cinnamon, along with a mineral background and some forest-like sensations.
 The masterful touch of star winemaker Mariano García shines through.

-Bold and robust, this Toro red wine is very elegant too.
-This is, by the way, the crucial feature of the best wines from Toro: the combination of the big structure of the grape, together with a delicacy one would never expect in such brawny wines.
+Bold, robust, and nonetheless distinctively elegant.
+This, by the way, is the crucial feature of the best wines from Toro: the combination of the big structure of the grape, together with a delicacy one would never expect in such brawny wines.
 Loads of black fruit, wonderful mineral notes and ripe tannins.
 Texture is silky and acidity is no less than extraordinary.
 This wine from Bodegas San Román has a long, persistent finish with some spicy, fruity remembrances.

 |Our personal opinion||